-- Select an extruded object. - 2 Click the Extrusion lighting button on the property bar. - Enable any of the three numbered check boxes.
+- 1 Select an extruded object. - 2 Click the Extrusion lighting button on the property bar. - 3 Enable any of the three numbered check boxes.
 The lights appear as numbered circles in the preview window. - Drag the numbered circles in the Light intensity preview window to position the lights.

 Adjust the intensity of a light source Move the Intensity slider next to the numbered check box.

-Disable a numbered check box.
-Remove a light source property bar, choose Copy VP from.
-Select the extruded object that has the vanishing point you want to copy.
+Remove a light source Disable a numbered check box.